MatthewWilliamNoble/Data-Camp-Statements-of-Accomplishment/README.md

 	- Conda Essentials

 -  **Data Analyst with Python**
-	- Introduction to Data Science in Python (in progress following updates to courses)
+	- Introduction to Data Science in Python
 	- Intermediate Python for Data Science
 	- Python Data Science Toolbox (Part 1)
   	- Intro to SQL for Data Science